 The Washington Waterfowl Advisory Group (WAG) was formed by WDFW in early 2003 to increase citizen involvement in the management of Washington's waterfowl resources.
-This group has 20 members from a broad representation of waterfowl hunters throughout the state.
+This group has up to 20 members from a broad representation of waterfowl hunters throughout the state.
 Semiannual meetings are scheduled to provide advice to the department on a variety of topics, including planned expenditures of state migratory bird stamp revenues, waterfowl seasons, public access, and other topics.

 The mission of the waterfowl Advisory Group is to serve as a liaison between the Washington Department of Fish and Wildlife and the waterfowling community.

 To provide input on and review the expenditures of the state migratory bird stamp revenues.

 To educate the waterfowling community on how the Washington Department of Fish and Wildlife uses state migratory bird stamp revenues both in process and purpose.

 To explain and educate the waterfowling community about the Washington Department of Fish and Wildlife's waterfowl management purpose and policy.